The reflexivity of hyperexpansions and their Cauchy dual operators: Introduction

-A left-invertible operator $T$ is said to be {\it Bergman-type operator} if We now give a outline of this paper.
+We now give an outline of this paper.
 In Section 2, we establish the reflexivity of cyclic completely hyperexpansive operators (Proposition \ref{complete-hyp-ref}).
 As an application, we deduce that any cyclic $2$-isometry is reflexive.
 This does not hold in general for cyclic $m$-isometries, $m>2$.
 We also discuss some instances in which finitely multicyclic completely hyperexpansive operators are reflexive.
 In Section 3, we show that the Cauchy dual of $2$-hyperexpansions are reflexive (Proposition \ref{cauchy-dual-ref}).
-Among various applications, we prove the reflexivity of the so-called Bergman-type operators.
+Among various applications, we prove the reflexivity of the Bergman-type operators.
 Also, we deduce the fact that the Cauchy dual of an $m$-isometry is reflexive for $m=1, 2$; but the result is not true in general for $m > 2.$ However, in case of a contractive or expansive, $m$-isometry its Cauchy dual is always reflexive.
 Further, we establish the reflexivity of certain power bounded left-invertible operators and study some cases where left-invertible operators and their Cauchy duals are reflexive.
 We end this paper with some possible directions for further research.